RevantOrg/Revant/README.md

 <img align="center" src="./logo.png" width="297" height="35"/>
-De novo repeat inference from long reads.
+De novo repeat inference from long reads

 **Remark: This is just a first draft.
 More detailed instructions will follow.**